DoomGerbil/buildkite-operator/README.md

 ## Docs

-Usage and implementation docs don't exist yet because it isn't implemented and ypu can't use it.
+Usage and implementation docs don't exist yet because it isn't implemented and you can't use it.

 ## Design